The University of St Andrews was founded in 1413. It is the oldest university in Scotland and the third oldest in the English speaking world.

 Over six centuries it has established a reputation as one of Europe’s leading and most distinctive centres for teaching and research.
 It is highly ranked across league tables and combines historic buildings with modern facilities.

-A wide variety of academic courses are taught through 20 schools in four faculties:
+A wide variety of academic courses are taught through four faculties:

 Courses are modular, so the degree structure is flexible, with some subjects being offered across the two faculties of Arts and Science.

 The BSc Medicine is the only course which is not modular.
-Students complete their studies and clinical training in a partner medical school, either Manchester Medical School or one of the four Scottish Medical Schools: Aberdeen, Dundee, Edinburgh or Glasgow.
+Students complete their studies and clinical training in a partner medical school, either Manchester Medical School or Barts and The London School of Medicine and Dentistry, or one of the four Scottish Medical Schools: Aberdeen, Dundee, Edinburgh or Glasgow.

 The university teaches a wide range of subjects to over 8,000 students, including 7,300 full time undergraduates.
 41% of undergraduate students are from overseas.